Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Conclusion

 \section{Conclusion}

-This paper examines which types of inequalities future elites consider worthy of redistribution and how much importance they assign to efficiency.
-We find that MBA students are more tolerant of inequality and more responsive to efficiency concerns than the broader population.
+We examine which types of inequality future elites consider worthy of redistribution and how much weight they give to efficiency.
+We find that MBA students implement substantially more unequal earnings distributions than the average American and are far more responsive to efficiency costs.

-Our results may help explain a puzzle in the political economy of inequality: While most Americans express strong preferences for more equal income distributions \citep{norton.ariely2011, norton.ariely2013}, the U.S.\ remains a highly unequal nation \citep{chancel2022world, saez2022top}.
-We provide a possible explanation for this apparent disconnect: The individuals with disproportionate influence over policy decisions---future elites---tolerate substantially more unequal earnings distributions than the average American, and thus may be more reluctant to adopt redistributive policies.
-This interpretation aligns with recent evidence showing that the general population's welfare weights are substantially more progressive than those implied by actual tax and transfer policies \citep{capozza2024should}.
+Our results speak to a puzzle in the political economy of inequality: while most Americans express strong preferences for more equal income distributions \citep{norton.ariely2011, norton.ariely2013}, the U.S.\ remains a highly unequal nation \citep{chancel2022world, saez2022top}.
+Our results suggest one explanation: future elites, who are likely to enter positions with disproportionate influence over policy and organizational decisions, tolerate substantially more unequal earnings distributions than the average American, and may therefore be more reluctant to adopt redistributive policies.
+This aligns with recent evidence that the general population's welfare weights are substantially more progressive than those implied by actual tax and transfer policies \citep{capozza2024should}.
+The prevalence of moderates among future elites further suggests that elites do not just tolerate more inequality---they think about its causes differently, in ways existing fairness ideal classifications miss.

-A limitation of our study is that while we document differences in redistributive preferences between future elites and the general population, we cannot determine why these preferences differ.
+Although we document differences in redistributive preferences between future elites and the general population, we cannot pin down why they differ.
 Observable characteristics such as education, socioeconomic background, or career aspirations may explain these differences, but the direction of causality remains unclear.
-Individuals with efficiency-seeking preferences may self-select into elite business programs, or these programs may shape their preferences through training and socialization \citep{bauman2011selection, sundemo2024business}.
-While understanding these causal mechanisms is worthy of future research, it does not alter our core finding that there exists a meaningful preference gap between those who will likely shape policy and the general population.
+Individuals with efficiency-seeking preferences may self-select into elite business programs, or these programs may shape their preferences through training and socialization \citep{bauman2011selection, sundemo2025business}.
+While these causal mechanisms warrant future research, our core finding is unchanged: a sizable preference gap exists between the general population and those who will likely shape policy.